LeeAnnEditor/o365hq/blog/Microsoft Teams step-by-step. How to organize and attend Microsoft Teams calls and meetings.md

 ![](https://o365hq.com/images/310.png)

-Add your invitees to the *To* field you can even invite entire contact groups (formerly known as distribution lists).
+Add your invitees to the *To* field; you can even invite entire contact groups (formerly known as distribution lists).
 Add your meeting subject, location, start time and end time.
 Then click *Send*.

-When you schedule a meeting in the desktop or web app, you use the *Invite people* box to search for and invite people.
+When you schedule a meeting in the desktop or web app, use the *Invite people* box to search for and invite people.
 Then, you can use the scheduling assistant to see times when everyone is free.